harunpehlivan/connectthedots/Devices/DirectlyConnectedDevices/WindowsIoTCorePi2FezHat-IoTHubs/README.md

 #### Using WiFi on your Device

-1. To configure your device, run the **Windows 10 IoT Core Watcher** utility in your development PC and open the [web-based management](https://ms-iot.github.io/content/en-US/win10/tools/Webb.htm) application by right-clicking the detected device and selecting **Web Browser Here**.
+1. To configure your device, run the **Windows 10 IoT Core Watcher** utility in your development PC and open the [web-based management](http://ms-iot.github.io/content/en-US/win10/tools/DevicePortal.htm) application by right-clicking the detected device and selecting **Web Browser Here**.
+To launch the "Windows 10 IoT Core Watcher" utility:

+	- Click the windows "**Start**" button
+	- Type "**WindowsIoTCoreWatcher**" to pull it up in the search results
+	- You may want to right click on the program name and select "**Pin to Start**" to pin it to your start screen for easy access
+	- Press **Enter** to run it

 	![windows-iot-core-watcher-open-browser](Images/windows-iot-core-watcher-open-browser.png?raw=true)

 2. To use WiFi, you will need to provide Windows 10 IoT core with the WiFi network credentials.
-	1. Enter **Administrator** for the username, and supply your password (_p@ssw0rd_ by default).
+	1. Enter **Administrator** for the username, and supply your password (_**p@ssw0rd**_ by default).
 	2. Click **Networking** in the left-hand pane.
 	3. Under **Available networks**, select network you would like to connect to and supply the connection credentials.
 Click **Connect** to initiate the connection.